EverGrow Coin: Next Shiba Inu of 2022 Distributes More than 27 Million in BUSD Rewards

-ATLANTA, Nov.
-26, 2021 /PRNewswire/ -- Much like waiting for a bus, EverGrow Coin, arguably the most innovative and fastest-growing project of this fall, EverGrow Coin has already surpassed many well-established cryptocurrencies and has achieved a $1 billion market cap and 105K+ Token holders.
+NEWARK, DE / ACCESSWIRE / November 26, 2021 / Much like waiting for a bus, EverGrow Coin, arguably the most innovative and fastest-growing project of this fall, EverGrow Coin has already surpassed many well-established cryptocurrencies and has achieved a $1 billion market cap and 105K+ Token holders.
 Aiming to be the next Shiba Inu, EverGrow Coin has already distributed $27 million BUSD in rewards to its holder.
 The revolutionary smart contracts of EverGrow Coin distribute 8% of every Buy/Sell transaction among its token holders in Binance Pegged stable Coin.

 Unlike other meme coins, from the beginning, the team behind EverGrow Coin plans to build a Huge Ecosystem around the project consisting of an NFT Lending Platform, NFT Marketplace, Play-to-Earn, Content Subscription Platform & Staking pools.
 After launching its Swap exchange, by the next week, EverGrow Coin will also be launching its content subscription platform Crator.com.
 Crater will allow Creators to sell Premium content to their Fans like Patreon and Onlyfans.
 EverGrow coin team strictly follows the planned roadmap and will soon be launching their NFT Marketplace and Play to Earn game with the launch of NFT Mystery Boxes.
 All the revenue generated from Evergrow's ecosystem will be used to buy EverGrow from exchanges and remove them permanently from the circulating supply.